 WAVE Foundation Internship Programs

-Requirements: Applicants do not have to be students, but need to have graduated from a two or four year college/university.
-Students must have completed one year of college (must be of sophomore, junior or senior status) and preferred to be registered for credit at a two or four year college or university.
-With your completed online application, you are required to upload a cover letter, resume and a copy of your transcripts (may be an unofficial transcript).
+Requirements: Students must have completed one year of college (must be of sophomore, junior or senior status) and preferred to be registered for credit at a two or four year college or university.
+We also accept applications from those who have complete college and looking for life experience in the industry.
+With your completed online application, you are required to upload a cover letter and resume.